wells-wood-research/drMD/README.md

 <a id="chainid"></a>
 #### :anatomical_heart: CHAIN_ID
- *(str, list of str, or "all")* This is the chain ID of the atom to be selected
+ *(str, list of str, or _)* This is the chain ID of the atom to be selected

  <a id="resname"></a>
 #### :anatomical_heart: RES_NAME
- *(str, list of str, or "all")*  This is the three-letter residue name of the atom to be selected
+ *(str, list of str, or _)*  This is the three-letter residue name of the atom to be selected

 <a id="resid"></a>
 #### :anatomical_heart: RES_ID
- *(int, list of int, or "all")* This  is the residue ID of the atom to be selected
+ *(int, list of int, or _)* This  is the residue ID of the atom to be selected

 <a id="atomname"></a>
 #### :anatomical_heart: ATOM_NAME
-*(str, list of str, or "all")*  This is the atom name of the atom to be selected
+*(str, list of str, or _)*  This is the atom name of the atom to be selected

 For the above parameters:
 - if a single string (or int for **RES_ID**) is provided, the selection will match that value for the given parameter
 - if a list is provided, the selection will match any value in the list for the given parameter
-- if the wildcard string "all" is provided, the selection will match all values for the given parameter
+- if the wildcard character "_" is provided, the selection will match all values for the given parameter

-:biohazard: WARNING: PLEASE DON'T CALL ANY OF YOUR RESIDUE NAMES IN YOUR PDB FILE "ALL" AS THIS WILL CAUSE PROBLEMS

 > :medical_symbol:
 > This selection method is used to match atoms using columns of your PDB files.
 To work out how to identify what inputs you need to select your atoms of interest, simply open your input PDB file in PyMOL and use labels to identify the relevant **CHAIN_ID**, **RES_NAME**, **RES_ID**, and **ATOM_NAME** values